Bringing on the brain bots – a missed opportunity for HR?

 In practice, this of course depends on HR’s existing remit, capacity, whether HR wants to get involved, and importantly, if it can add value.
 While we know from our previous research that large digital transformations tend to be led by other departments, we also uncovered examples of HR professionals who expanded their roles and added value in the process.

-If you’re involved in discussions to invest in technology (or would like to prepare for one), do take a look at Table 2 (p11) of CIPD’s Responsible investment in technology guide for ideas on what to ask.
+If you’re involved in discussions to invest in technology (or would like to prepare for one), do take a look at Stage 2 in the CIPD's guide on How to choose the right technology for your business for ideas on what to ask.
 Because when we invest in technology, it is vital to consider the impact on people as well as the organisation.

 Hayfa joined us in 2020.
 Hayfa has degrees in computer science and human resources from University of York and University of Warwick respectively.